Single-Frequency Self-Alignment RF Resonant Beam for Information and Power Transfer

 In RF-RBS, the PAs supply the required energy, compensating for transmission, device, and output losses.
 Other devices, such as masers \cite{OxborrowRoommaser2012}, which use stimulated radiation and resonance mechanisms for microwave amplification, are also viable options.

+The single-frequency design is specifically proposed in RF-RBS.
+Compared to the dual-frequency design \cite{Kang2023Dualfrequency}, it eliminates the need for additional arrays with different element spacing and ensures the collinearity of the round-trip beams, further enhancing beam alignment accuracy and improving EM safety.
+However, a challenge arises from the phase delay difference between the BS and MT, which prevents the formation of standing waves in the mobile channel.
+As mentioned earlier, phase shifters in the BS are used to achieve the required phase alignment.
+Additionally, the design and manufacturing of high-gain, stable power amplifiers and phase shifters require further research.

-\begin{color}{black} Owing to the antenna array's propagation characteristics, uncorrelated noise is effectively attenuated during the beamforming process.
+Owing to the antenna array's propagation characteristics, uncorrelated noise is effectively attenuated during the beamforming process.
 Additionally, the resonance mechanism helps eliminate out-of-phase waves introduced by noise \cite{aokiObservationStrongCoupling2006}, keeping noise power low.
-The established resonance ensures that the system maintains a high signal-to-noise ratio (SNR). \end{color}
+The established resonance ensures that the system maintains a high signal-to-noise ratio (SNR).